10-Academy/Modelling-and-Evaluation/README.md

 Note that the list of Evaluation metrics for both classification and regression problems is not exhaustive, there are some others that were not mentioned.
 ![tensorboard](http://res.cloudinary.com/dyd911kmh/image/upload/f_auto,q_auto:best/v1524647199/tensorboard_2_oogqq3.png)

-## What differentiates begineers from experts
+## What differentiates beginners from experts
+- **Beginner**
+  - Can build ML models and evaluate it
+  - Knows about model parameter and can tune them blindly
+- **Expert**
-1. Building a model that can generalize well: Experts use Cross validation to build models that can generalize well
+  - possess the ability to build model that generalize well
-2. Tuning Parameters of models: Experts knows how to use hyper parameters to get the best out of models
+  - possess the ability to perform hyper-parameter tuning automatically using tools like OptunaAI
+  - can interpret model results
+  - can detect models problems (Overfitting, Underfitting)
+  - knows how to stack model

 ## Learn More
 1. [Model Evaluation](https://blog.dominodatalab.com/model-evaluation/)